EduID-Mobile/ldap-oidc-provider/provider/actions/Assertion.md

 # 2 Decrypt assertion

-[ ] 2.1 Assertions MUST be encrypted.
+[x] 2.1 Assertions MUST be encrypted. (implemeted as MAY)

-[ ] 2.2 Assertions MUST be encrypted for the AP.
+[x] 2.2 Assertions MUST be encrypted for the AP.

 # 3.1 verify JWT